chavarera/PythonScript/Data_Structure_In_Python/List/BasicOfList.md

-## List
+## List :page_with_curl:

 ### Basic Of List

-- A list is a collection which is ordered and changeable.
+- A list is a collection which is ordered and changeable :black_nib:.
-- When you create a list in Python, the python interpreter creates an array-like datastructure in memory to hold your data, with your data items stacked from the bottom up.
+- When you create a list in Python :snake:, the python interpreter creates an array-like :office: datastructure in memory to hold your data, with your data items stacked from the bottom up.
 - list index starting from 0 and last element in the list have - 1 index

 Syntax: